arufahc/negicc/README.md

 The ICC profiles created should have the following properties:
 * Allow color balance adjustments
-* Produces netural color which allows further adjustments
+* Produces netural color which allows further asdjustments
 * Can be used with commonly available photo editting tools

 ![sample conversion](samples/sample.png)